Parenting is a fun, exciting, rewarding, busy, and stressful job! All parents need a support system to help them raise healthy, happy children.

 Children flourish when they feel loved, nurtured and supported by a strong family.
 Every parent wants the best for their children and every family can thrive.
-Here are five key* ways that you can keep and build a happy and strong family.
+Here are five key* ways that you can keep your family happy and strong.

 - Practice resilience.
 Managing life’s stressful moments, overcoming challenges, and taking care of yourself are all ways that you can build resilience.

 - Take time to care for your health and well being.
 Exercise, try to eat healthy foods, and take some time to relax.
 Everyone needs time to recharge.
 Schedule time for you at least once a week and ideally every day.